Are you looking to learn more about what artificial intelligence can do for your marketing?

 I would also look for articles and reviews about them.

-Step 6: Demo and Test
+Step 6: Demo and test technology.

 It looks like all of these tools could potentially benefit my content creation in some way.
 But to be sure, every marketer should demo or test drive tools for themselves.

 Because AI tools have pretty specific applications.
 You need to make sure your brand actually has the data required to make the tool work.
 And you want to confirm it has the capabilities the vendor says it does.

 There's no substitute for this step.
 AI has a lot of hype and buzz: it's easy to get sucked in by bold claims about capabilities.